lux-org/lux/doc/source/guide/style.rst

 	    chart.title = "Custom Title" # add title to chart
 	    return chart

-We then set the global plot configuration of the dataframe by changing the :code:`plot_config` property.
-With the added plot_config, Lux runs this user-defined function after every `Vis` is rendered to a chart, allow the user-defined function to override any existing default chart settings.
+We then set the global plot configuration of the dataframe by changing the :code:`plotting_style` property.
+With the added plotting_style, Lux runs this user-defined function after every `Vis` is rendered to a chart, allow the user-defined function to override any existing default chart settings.

 .. code-block:: python

-	lux.config.plot_config = change_color_add_title
+	lux.config.plotting_style = change_color_add_title

 We now see that the displayed visualizations adopt these new imported settings.